aiidateam/aiida-core/docs/source/installation.rst

 among the listed information you will find an "envs directories".

-If you use virtualenvwrapper, you can find out in its online documentation where environments install their binaries.
+If you use `virtualenvwrapper`_, you can find out in its online documentation where environments install their binaries.

 If everything went smoothly, congratulations!
 Now the code is installed!